asid61/Anand_FRC/README.md

 # Closed-loop settings
 ## What methods do I need to call to set up a PID loop?
 [See CTRE’s documentation on closed-loop control here.](https://phoenix-documentation.readthedocs.io/en/latest/ch16_ClosedLoop.html)
 To set up a position PID command, you only need configure a few settings on your Talon (or Victor).
-In the case of a Talon, you’ll need these three methods to configure the Talon for closed-looping:
+In the case of a Talon, you’ll need to call these three methods in your subsystem constructor to configure the Talon for closed-looping:
 ```java
 Talon.setSensorPhase(boolean phase)
 Talon.configSelectedFeedbackSensor(FeedbackDevice.[sensor], int pidIdx, int timeout)